autonity/docs.autonity.org/concepts/staking/index.md

 On bonding Newton, the stake token is locked on execution of the `bond()` function and Liquid Newton is minted for [delegated](/glossary/#delegated) stake.
 Minting Liquid Newton is an autonomous protocol-only function.
 The resulting voting power change is tracked and the staking transition is applied at epoch end.
 From this point the stake is actively bonded and able to earn staking rewards.
 Note that a bond allocation cannot be changed after submission and before the bonding is applied at epoch end.

 ::: {.callout-note title="Note" collapse="false"}
+Alice submits a [`bond()`](/reference/api/aut/#bond) tx that is processed and included in a block at time $T$, where a `BondingRequest` object for the necessary voting power change is also created.
+Newton is locked at $T$.

-Alice sends `bond()` tx at time `T`, a block in an epoch.
-Newton is locked at `T`.
-The bonding request is tracked in memory for application at the end of the epoch.
+The bonding request is tracked in memory for application at the end of the epoch in which $T$ was processed.
 At this point, the validator's bonded stake is increased, and Liquid Newton is issued to Alice in the validator’s Liquid Newton ERC20 contract.
-Actual bonding is then executed at `T` + remainder of the epoch.
+Actual bonding is then executed at $T$ + remainder of the epoch.
 Liquid Newton issuance is delayed and not tradable while bonding is pending.
 :::

 Staking rewards are earned when a nominated validator is a consensus committee member.
 Bonding across more than one validator is allowed.
 The committee size is limited and staking rewards are limited to the number of validators in the current committee for the epoch.